-INT investigates allegations of fraud, corruption, collusion, coercion, and obstruction in WBG operational contracts, and by WBG staff and vendors.
+INT investigates allegations of fraud, corruption, collusion, coercion, and obstruction in WB operational contracts, and by WB staff and vendors.
 INT’s investigations can result in the sanction of suppliers and vendors and in personnel action for staff.

 By providing personal data to INT, data subjects expressly consent for their personal data to be processed in accordance with the measures of protection described in this Privacy Notice.
 Data subjects should be informed that the same protections apply, even when data is provided to INT by sources other than the data subjects themselves.

 What types of personal information does INT collect?